clumio-code/terraform-provider-clumio/docs/data-sources/role.md

 page_title: "clumio_role Data Source - terraform-provider-clumio"
 subcategory: ""
 description: |-
-  Clumio Roles Data Source used to list the Clumio Roles.
+  Clumio Role data source used to retrieve details of a role for use in other resources.
 ---

 # clumio_role (Data Source)

-Clumio Roles Data Source used to list the Clumio Roles.
+Clumio Role data source used to retrieve details of a role for use in other resources.

 ## Example Usage